johnyborek/ngx-prober/README.md

 * ``asSpy(functionRef: Function): jasmine.Spy`` - casts a function reference to Jasmine Spy.
 Fails if given parameter is not a Jasmine Spy.
 * ``ActivatedRouteStub`` - simple mock for ActivatedRoute class.
 Code is taken from Angular documentation: https://angular.io/guide/testing.

-Usually it should contain at least the module where tested component is declared, so we don't need to duplicate the module dependencies in test code.
-It can contain more modules if our test case requires it.

 ### ComponentProbeConfig attributes
 * ``providers`` - service providers required by component under test.
  Similar to ``providers`` of ``TestBed.configureTestingModule``, but ``provider`` is extended with some new optional attributes: